VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   The path is some sort of reference to the storage location of the session.
 This might be a URL, or a file directory.

-Help for ndi.session.mock/getpath is inherited from superclass NDI.SESSION.DIR
+Help for ndi.session.mock/getpath is inherited from superclass ndi.session.dir
 ```

 ---